ihhub/fheroes2/docs/INSTALL.md

 * If you have a legally purchased copy of the original game, copy the subdirectories `ANIM`, `DATA`, `MAPS` and `MUSIC` (some of them may be missing depending on the version of the original game) from the original game directory to the fheroes2 installation directory.
-Otherwise, you can download and install the demo version of the original game by running the `demo_unix.sh` script supplied in the ZIP archive.
+Otherwise, you can download and install the demo version of the original game by running the `download_demo_version.sh` script supplied in the ZIP archive.

 <a name="linux"></a>
 ## Linux